rajeshvkothari/oom/Internal/NEW_GIN_README.md

 		Click on 'Licence Agreements' and 'ADD LICENCE AGREEMENT', then fill in the required fields such as Name='cci', License Term='Unlimited'.
 Under the tab Features Groups, drag the feature group created previously.
 		Click on 'SUBMIT' and add comment then click on 'COMMIT & SUBMIT'.
 	 	```

+		Note : when we click on any application like SDC, VNF, etc then it returns an error msg as follows "It looks like the webpage at https://sdc.api.fe.simpledemo.onap.org:30207/sdc1/portal might be having issues, or it may have moved permanently to a new web address." to overcome this issue we have to open that link in a new tab then it will work.

     - Update AAI with the following REST requests using POSTMAN.